PyRope-E-Assessment/pyrope/docs/quickstart.rst

 =====================

 If the exercise has more than one input field, then the scores for each input field can be returned in a dictionary.
 The same holds for the/a sample solution.

 .. code:: python

     import random

-    class Sum_and_Product(pyrope.Exercise):
+    class SumAndProduct(pyrope.Exercise):

         def parameters(self):
             a = random.randint(1, 9)